matthewjosephtaylor/blog.mjt.dev/content/coding/how-python-vscode-sept-2022.md

 I'll be honest and admit that I've avoided Python as it frustrates me.

 But the only tool that isn't complained about, is the tool that is never used.
-Everything has its flaws. :)
+Everything useful has its flaws. :)

 # How I Deal with Python and Keep My Sanity